mdn/content/files/en-us/web/api/customelementregistry/get/index.md

 ### Return value

-The constructor for the named custom element, or {{jsxref("undefined")}} if there is no custom element were defined with the name.
+The constructor for the named custom element, or {{jsxref("undefined")}} if there is no custom element defined with the name.

 ## Examples